-For more information on how to choose the best season to travel to Europe, check out the following pages:
+For more information on how to choose the best season to travel to Europe, check the following pages:

-Traveling in Peak Season is not for the faint of heart.
+Travel in Peak Season is not for the faint of heart.
 Learn how to deal with the crowds, the costs, and the chaos of peak season travel in Europe.

-Travel Tip: When you purchase your airline ticket for any travel season, the date of your departure determines the price you pay for your ticket.
+When you purchase your airline ticket for any travel season, the date of your departure determines the price you pay for your ticket.

 If you depart from your home city any time during the airline’s peak travel season, your total ticket price will be based on high season prices.